Saturday, May 2, 2009

 Funds generated from the auction will be used for purchasing health care equipment, providing training and technical assistance to in-country partners, strengthening local treatment capacity, developing a network of community health promoters and educating women in coffee-growing communities.
 It's one of the first organizations to bring innovative, life-saving technology to coffee farmers and their families.

+Based on research funded by the Gates Foundation and endorsed by the World Health Organization, this "Single Visit Screen & Treat" approach has proven affordable, effective and sustainable in low-resource settings.
 It has also allowed rural women to receive care in one day.
 Even more important for long-term sustainability, the skills and equipment required for providing this care are simple enough for general health care practitioners in local communities.

 Tom Greenwell, General Manager of Greenwell Farms, is pleased to show his farm's support.
 "Greenwell Farms has been in the coffee industry for 150 years and knows first hand the ups and downs of farming,” he said.
 “By participating in this unique auction, we are trying to help our fellow farmers around the world."